PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 The battery fuel gauge must be enabled on V2 prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.

-This function can block for 100 ms on V1.
+This function can block for about 100 ms on a normal V1 charger ADC refresh, plus power-management I2C transfer time.
+I2C faults can add one or more 50 ms transaction timeout windows before the function returns failure.

 #### Parameters

 - **current** [out] Measured battery current in milliamps (mA).
 If battery is discharging, this value is negative; positive if battery is charging.
+On V1, this signed contract applies only when the charger provides a valid `IBAT_ADC` reading.

 #### Return